China's Xiaomi to invest in India, launches budget smartphones

 He said the privately owned Xiaomi was planning to build India-specific features for its phones and set up a local team to help penetrate one of the world’s fastest growing smartphone markets.

-The company’s margins on phones are thin, as they use high-tech hardware, but it makes up for that by selling its higher-margin accessories and customized apps.
+The company’s margins on phones are thin, as they use high-tech hardware, but it makes up for that by selling its higher-margin accessories and customised apps.

 Xiaomi’s success has partly stemmed from its affordability.
 The Mi 3, Xiaomi’s latest smartphone, is priced at 13,999 rupees ($230).
 According to Neil Shah of Counterpoint Technology Market Research, the phone’s features are comparable to the Samsung Galaxy S4, which costs between 29,000-30,000 rupees.